 On January 14, 2011 ARL closed on the refinancing of a revolving credit agreement (the "ARL Sovereign Revolver") with Sovereign Bank as the administrative agent, along with several other participating banks.
 The available capacity of the original ARL Sovereign Revolver was \$40 million.
 The refinanced facility increased the ARL Sovereign Revolver's availability to \$110 million.
 On June 8, 2011 ARL entered into an Amendment No. 1 to the revolving credit agreement whereby an additional bank participated, increasing the available capacity of the ARL Sovereign Revolver to \$130 million.
-On July 12, 2013 ARL entered into an Amendment No. 2 where the availability capacity was reduced to \$120 million and by the maturity date was extended to July 14, 2014.
+On July 12, 2013 ARL entered into an Amendment No. 2 which reduced the availability capacity to \$120 million and extended the maturity date to July 14, 2014.
+On July 9, 2014, ARL entered into an Amendment No. 3 which extended the maturity date to January 14, 2015.

 The obligations under the ARL Sovereign Revolver bear interest at a variable rate based on LIBOR plus an applicable margin and are secured by railcars and related leases and lease receivables and are subject to certain covenants, including maintenance of certain financial ratios related to net worth, utilization and loan to value.
-As of March 31, 2014, ARL was in compliance with all debt covenants with respect to the Sovereign Revolver.
+As of June 30, 2014, ARL was in compliance with all debt covenants with respect to the Sovereign Revolver.

-As of both March 31, 2014 and December 31, 2013, ARL had availability under the ARL Sovereign Revolver of \$73 million and had outstanding borrowings of \$47 million.
+As of June 30, 2014, ARL had availability under the ARL Sovereign Revolver of \$33 million and had outstanding borrowings of \$87 million.
+As of December 31, 2013, ARL had availability under the ARL Sovereign Revolver of \$73 million and had outstanding borrowings of \$47 million.